 The Causes of Crime: Relative Deprivation

 Left realists have deepened our understanding of crime and deviance by providing explanations for such anti-social behaviour.
-Lea and Young argue that one of the causes of crime is a term first used by Runciman, relative deprivation.
-This type of deprivation isn’t a reflection of actual deficit, rather an individual’s perceived deprivation compared to others.
+Lea and Young argue that one of the causes of crime is a term first used by Runciman—relative deprivation.
+This type of deprivation isn’t a reflection of actual deficit but rather an individual’s perceived deprivation compared to others.

-However, relative deprivation is criticised for over-predicting the amount of crime being committed, many people experience relative deprivation yet not everyone turns to crime.
-Young acknowledges this and says that deprivation alone does not lead to crime, he argues that ‘the lethal combination is relative deprivation and individualism’.
-Young believes individualism is even more dangerous as it encourages crime through a emphasis of self interest at the expense of others.
+However, relative deprivation is criticised for over-predicting the amount of crime being committed, many people experience relative deprivation, yet not everyone turns to crime.
+Young acknowledges this and says that deprivation alone does not lead to crime.
+He argues that ‘the lethal combination is relative deprivation and individualism’.
+Young believes individualism is even more dangerous as it encourages crime through an emphasis on self-interest at the expense of others.

 The Causes of Crime: Exclusion

 Young believes that instability, insecurity and exclusion make the issue of crime even worse.
-The current structure of society compared to society during the 1950s, which is considered the ‘Golden Age’, are hugely different.
+The current structure of society compared to society during the 1950s, which is considered the ‘Golden Age’, is hugely different.
 People had more stable jobs and marriages, and communities were more inclusive.
-Since then, de-industrialisation has led to less available jobs for skilled workers, this has destabilised families and communities.
+Since then, de-industrialisation has led to fewer available jobs for skilled workers, this has destabilised families and communities.

-Exclusion has increased as a result of the illusion of meritocracy, although society is told merit is gained through hard work, in reality the marginalised are denied the opportunity to achieve their goals.
-Such an anomie may influence them to turn to crime in order to achieve them; individuals experience status frustration as a result of their exclusion which is a potential explanation for crime.
-However, during the 1960s, crime levels decreased, this implies that crime is no longer such a prevalent issue within society; this poses as a detrimental weakness to the left realist understanding of crime and deviance
+Exclusion has increased as a result of the illusion of meritocracy.
+Although society is told merit is gained through hard work, in reality, the marginalised are denied the opportunity to achieve their goals.
+Such anomie may influence them to turn to crime in order to achieve them; individuals experience status frustration as a result of their exclusion which is a potential explanation for crime.
+However, during the 1960s, crime levels decreased.
+This implies that crime is no longer such a prevalent issue within society; this poses a detrimental weakness to the left realist understanding of crime and deviance.

 Tackling Crime: Police